applqpak/Sockets/examples.md

 - `SocketsServer::connection_close($connection);`

-##5.
+###5.
 Closing The Web Socket Server.

 - `SocketsServer::close($socket);`

+###6.
+Creating, Accepting Connections, Writing Data, And Closing A Connection - Putting it all together.